 Individual Voluntary Arrangement (IVA)

-You can benefit from a business rescue – even if you’re self-employed or a partnership.
+You can benefit from a business rescue – even if you’re self-employed.
 Our approach is exactly the same in all situations.
 We listen to your challenges, take time to understand your aspirations for the future, and create a plan that could help you meet your goals.

-The Individual Voluntary Arrangement process is similar to a Company Voluntary Arrangement (CVA) but specifically for the self-employed and partnerships.
+The Individual Voluntary Arrangement process is similar to a Company Voluntary Arrangement (CVA) but specifically for the self-employed.

 What is an Individual Voluntary Arrangement?